invoice-simple/is-asana-github-action/README.md

 # Github-Asana action

-This action integrates asana with github.
-Any errors in this action will cause the step to fail as a merge protection rule.
+This action integrates asana with github, mainly to enforce linking an Asana task to a PR in the description.
+When a PR is opened or reopened it will add a link to the PR in the Asana task provided.
+Any errors in this action will cause the action to fail.

 ### Prerequisites